 3D Transform Gizmo is the option that you must activate first when using Simplify3D.

-To activate whis option, you must access the following path: Tools -> Options.
+To activate this option, you must access the following path: Tools -> Options.

-Once this option is activated, you can see that you will be allowed to translate, rotate and scale the model 3D in any direction.
+Once it’s activated, you can see that you will be allowed to translate, rotate and scale the model 3D in any direction.

 Later we will show you the advantages you get by activating this option.

 But before we start, we are going to use an example model.
 We decided to use Goku kid which you can download from MyMiniFactory.

 It is a very nice model and brings us a lot of nostalgia, but it is also a reality that it is not optimized to be 3D printed, since, it has many overhangs and angles greater than 45°.

 In the article What is 3D printing?
 We explain what are Overhangs.